-No one wants to think about long-term care, but many of us will need to have this support in the future.
+No one wants to think about long-term care, but many of us will need this support in the future.
 This is particularly true if you do not have children or younger family members who might be able to help care for you when you grow old.
 Caregiver.org reveals that an estimated 12 million Americans need long-term care.
 Long-term care can be provided in many ways, so you might not have to get long-term care insurance to take care of this need.
 If you were not aware of these other options in Pennsylvania, we will discuss them here.

 Other Options to Replace Long-Term Insurance